AshleighSham/DF_capstone/README.md

 client_secret = "{your client secret}"
 ```

+## analytical questions you aimed to answer, and a summary of your findings

 ## FAQ
 ### How would you optimise query execution and performance if the dataset continues to increase?